 An HE STA shall not transmit a multi-TID A-MPDU or ack-enabled A-MPDU in a VHT PPDU or a HT PPDU.

-A non-AP STA shall not send a multi-TID A-MPDU in an HE TB PPDU unless it is in response to a Basic Trigger frame where the TID Aggregation Limit field of the User Info field addressed to the STA is greater than 1.
+A non-AP STA shall not send a non-ack-enabled multi-TID A-MPDU in an HE TB PPDU unless it is in response to a Basic Trigger frame where the TID Aggregation Limit field of the User Info field addressed to the STA is greater than 1.
+A non-AP STA shall not send an ack-enabled multi-TID A-MPDU in an HE TB PPDU unless it is in response to a Basic Trigger frame where the TID Aggregation Limit field of the User Info field addressed to the STA is greater than 0. (#20136)

+NOTE: An ack-enabled multi-TID A-MPDU solicited by a Basci Trigger with TID Aggregation Limit field equal to 1 can contain one Action frame and QoS Data frame(s) from one TID if the AP supports reception of ack-enabled multi-TID A-MPDUs. (#20137)

-A multi-TID A-MPDU shall not be transmitted in an HE SU PPDU, HE ER SU PPDU or HE MU PPDU, unless the TXOP limit is greater than 0 for the AC that is used to gain access to the medium.
+A multi-TID A-MPDU shall not be transmitted in an HE SU PPDU, HE ER SU PPDU or HE MU PPDU by an HE non-AP STA,(#20418) unless the TXOP limit is greater than 0 for the AC that is used to gain access to the medium.
 The AC used to gain access to the medium is the primary AC (see 10.22.2.8 (TXOP limits)).
-If the TXOP limit is greater than 0, then the STA may aggregate QoS Data frames from one or more TIDs in the A-MPDU under the following conditions:
+If the TXOP limit of the Primary AC is greater than 0, (#20417) then the STA may aggregate QoS Data frames from one or more TIDs in the A-MPDU under the following conditions:

 The A-MPDU shall be carried in either an HE SU PPDU or an HE ER SU PPDU transmitted by the non-AP STA or the AP within the obtained TXOP or an HE MU PPDU transmitted by a non-AP STA within the obtained TXOP